 In our garden space we are growing 30 varieties and we have noticed that some varieties seem to strictly grow sword suckers, whereas others grow both types of pups.
 Some tend to not produce pups until the mother plant is getting ready to fruit.
 Others seem to make so many pups that it is almost a weekly chore to divide the mat.
 In addition some of the tissue culture plants that we purchased tend to now produce more sword suckers than water suckers.

-In hindsight when I started to collect banana varieties it would have been an advantage to find more local growers and purchase all sword suckers but it wasn’t the easiest to locate the more rare varieties, thus tissue culture and water suckers made their way into the collection at the beginning.
+In hindsight when we started to collect banana varieties it would have been an advantage to find more local growers and purchase all sword suckers but it wasn’t the easiest to locate the more rare varieties, thus tissue culture and water suckers made their way into the collection at the beginning.

 Fast forward almost 4 years later and wow is the only word that comes to mind.
 The plants are my favorite to grow and have been so for a couple of years.
 They are truly exceptional in so many ways from sharing with your neighbor to sharing with a friend who has never experienced them before.
 Speaking of sharing, my parents, Janie and Ev are truly amazing for allowing me to turn their HOA backyard into a fruiting food forest with 30 varieties of bananas.
 This is where the mother plants are that we divide pups of off to sell at our nursery.
 Their neighbors Greg and Michelle are just as special as they have allowed us to plant one large banana circle in their yard as well as some other one-off mats on their garden edge.
 The tradeoff is to share half the harvest!
 Bananas have allowed our relationship to grow and sacred food to be shared.